geirrastad/home_routing/README.md

 I have a setup that differs slightly from this.
 I use VLANs so I do not need the second ethernet interface on the raspis.
 I also have a separate VLAN so home routing traffic does not go via my internal 192.x.x.x address and isolates my connected devices at home.

 - 2 x Raspberry PI (4 or 5)
-- 2 x USB Ethernet interfaces (USB-A 3.0)
+- 1 x USB Ethernet interfaces (USB-A 3.0)
-- OpenWRT firmware for Raspberry PI 4 (5)
+- OpenWRT firmware for Raspberry PI 4 (5) (installed on the "client" side)
 - ZeroTier account (it is free for up to 25 nodes)

 ## ZeroTier - Initial step